 We have always had it in our contract that you do not give the Corona Virus vaccine or the Leptospirosis vaccine because of the potential health risks to teacup and toys which we and other breeders have seen.
 The new vaccine recommendation are to NOT give the Corona or Lepto virus vaccine to any dog, and goes a step further to recommend that the Lyme, Giardia, and Adenovirus vaccine also not be given for the following reasons;

 The vaccine now recommended for all dogs only contains Distemper and Parvovirus.
 They recommend that it be not be given before 8 weeks, as the mother’s antibodies will neutralize the vaccine, and the puppy will be unprotected.
 We vaccinate our pups at 8 weeks or prior to their leaving for new homes.
 And, we vaccinate even later if they are the teacup size.
 Prior to the new schedule, many of us were dosing our smaller puppies by weight.
-However, no studies have shown that splitting the vaccine is reliable, as it results in uneven levels of antigens in each syringe.
-They now recommend a full vial of vaccine with fewer antigens (Called Puppy Vaccine by most manufacturers), which only contains Distemper and Parvo.
+Dr. Jean Dodd who is a board certified immunologist and veterinarian has done a 2 year 1/2 dose study on dogs that were 12 pounds or under.
+Her study concluded that dogs given a 1/2 dose of vaccine will produce the necessary antibodies needed to produce immunity.

-If a vet were going to give Distemper Adenovirus and Parvo, it would be called a 5 way or a 5&1.
+If a vet were going to give Distemper, Adenovirus, Hepatitis & Parvo, it would be called a 5 way or a 5&1.
 If they were going to give Corona Virus, as well, it would be called 5&1 CV.
 If they were going to give Lepto Virus, then it would be called a 5&1 L. If they were going to give all of them in the same vaccine, it would be called a 7 way or a 7&1.
 None of these are now recommended.
 The recommended vaccine for all dogs is the Puppy Vaccine, which contains only Distemper and Parvo.
+It is difficult to find, but the second best would be to give a 5&1.

 We are now suggesting to our new owners that they remember to ask for the Puppy Vaccine, and take our medical form with them so the vet can see the label from the vaccine that we gave, which is proof to the vet that the vaccination was actually administered.
 If you cannot find a vet that administers the Puppy Vaccine, then please be sure your vet only administers the 5&1 PLAIN.
-If your puppy is a Teacup, you should wait 4 weeks in between shots, to give the immune system more time to recover.
+All pups should wait 4 weeks in between shots, to give the immune system time to recover.
 You may want to google “Holistic Veterinarian” in your area, as most of them are familiar with the new vaccine protocol.
-There is a vet in San Antonio, Dr. Maria Williams, (210-641-4447) 8607 Wurzbach, who has Puppy Vaccine (DPv).
+There is a vet in San Antonio, Dr. Maria Williams, (210-641- 4447) 8607 Wurzbach, who has Puppy Vaccine (DPv).
+I have a list of other vets in various cities that carry only Distemper Parvo, as well.

 Because a dog’s immune system is mature at 6 months, they now say the one year booster shot produces immunity for the life of the pet.
 If another vaccine is given the second year, the antibodies from the first booster are neutralized by the antigens of the second vaccine, and there is little or no affect.
 So not only are annual boosters for parvo and distemper unnecessary, they subject the pet to potential risks of allergic reactions and anemia.
 If you think about it, once you receive childhood immunizations, they are good for life.
 Why would it be any different for your pet?
 They now suspect that many diseases such as thyroid, epilepsy, liver failure, diabetes, arthritis, allergies, autoimmune diseases, & cancers are linked to over vaccinating.